 firstname.lastname@example.org, Ext.
 284

 Ilana Kustanowitz, PhD, received her Bachelor of Arts degree from the University of Pennsylvania with a double major in Psychology and Jewish Studies.
 After conducting research at the NYU Child Study Center, she returned to academia to complete her doctorate in School Psychology at Fordham University.
 Dr. Kustanowitz has worked at Solomon Schechter Day School of Bergen County since 2007, initially in the middle school, and now extending throughout the entire school from the “3’s (Gan Keshet)” through eighth grade.
 Her research interests include positive well-being, happiness, and the impact of community service participation on an individual’s overall life satisfaction.
 Dr. Kustanowitz is married to Simmy, a television executive producer, whom she met during their many years as staff members at Camp Ramah in the Berkshires.
-Together, they are raising three happy girls in Englewood, N.J.
+Together, they are raising three happy girls who are current Schechter students.

 email@example.com, Ext.
 224

 Ronni Brenner has served on the SSDS Board of Trustees for seven years as the Vice President of Finance.
 In addition to being a Schechter parent, Ronni served as the Vice President of Finance for Morse Diesel since 1987 and is on the Sisterhood board at Temple Emanu-El.
 Ronni has a Bachelors of Science from the University of Maryland.
 She lives in Closter, N.J. with her children, Samantha and Asher (both SSDS alumni), and husband, Michael who is also very active at Temple Emanu-el.